Ja98/nest_knowledge_graph/README.md

 # nest_knowledge_graph
 Pipelines to develop a knowledge graph for building energy systems

-You can created the knowledge_graph.
+You can create the knowledge_graph.

-'Click the '.bat' files' on Windows OS
+Click the '.bat' files' on Windows OS